abc2142/linear-attention-for-regression/README.md

 * $\Gamma$ is a $D \times (D+1)$ matrix of the transformer parameters to be optmized.

 * The prediction of $y$ can be approximated as $\hat{y} = < \Gamma, H_Z> = \mbox{Trace}( H_z^T \Gamma )$

+The code has been developed using [GNU Octave](https://octave.org).